 they have been featured by platforms including Dazed, i-D, BBC Radio 4, British Vogue, The Guardian, The British Journal Of Photography, The Independent, gay times, purple fashion, buffalo zine, crack magazine, them, the wire, huck & more. for a list of their commercial photographic clients, see here.

-february 2026 will see the publication of their debut hardback photography book t-fags, created in collaboration with director-writer orion isaacs. it contains over 50 photographs and interviews with trans men, transmasculine and non-binary people who identify with the term fag. their previous paperback book celestial bodies was selfpublished in 2016, created in collaboration with their sister rachel hardwick and usa-based photographer chrissie white.
+in february 2026 el will publish their debut hardback photography book t-fags, created in collaboration with their partner director-writer orion isaacs. it contains over 50 photographs and interviews with trans men, transmasculine and non-binary people who identify with the term fag. their previous paperback book celestial bodies was self published in 2016, created in collaboration with their sister rachel hardwick and usa-based photographer chrissie white.

 in 2020 el launched desire lines: a series of occasional multidisciplinary projects that centre community healing at the intersection of music, art and ecology.